 _v2 version of that table will be generated with the new field type:

-In this scenario, the master view generated by the system will include data from both table versions and using the field type that is compatible with both versions.
+In this scenario, the master view will include data from both table versions and using the field type that is compatible with both versions.
 In our example, data for the

 As part of this process, we also append metadata to each table and view.
 Read about that here: